BrainBloomAI/Backend/docs.md

 This endpoint is a bit more complex.
 Here are the different kinds of situations/types of responses you may encounter:
 - **Re-try prompt:** If the response you provided is inappropriate/irrelevant/inaccurate as deemed by AI, the system will ask you to re-try.
 The system will provide an AI-generated suggested response you can try as well.
 - **Dialogue success:** If the response you provided was appropriate, the system will move on and provide you the next AI-generated dialogue prompt. (`aiResponse`).
 - **Game complete:** If the system has no more dialogue prompts to provide, the game is marked as complete.
-It is no longer active. *Each conversation is only 4 AI prompts long.*
+It is no longer active.

+Take note that each game is only 4 AI prompts long, or a total of 8 dialogues from both the system and the user.
+The last prompt generated by the AI will intentionally sound like a conversation closer, so that the interaction can be brought to a natual end.

+If the final `newDialogue` request of a game is successful, the following occur in sequence:
+1. The game is marked as complete.
+2. The game is de-linked from the user's profile as the active game.
+3. Based on the entire conversation log, the AI sub-system evaluates the performance of the user across specific metric domains specified in the `GameEvaluation` table.
+4. The new evaluation data is created as a new record in the `GameEvaluation` table.
+5. Based on the gamification scheme described [here](#gamification), points are awarded to the user.
+The game's `pointsEarned` field is updated and the `user`'s `points` field is supplemented.
+6. A game completion response is returned to the client with the number of points earned and the simple feedback from the `GameEvaluation`.

+If, for some reason, the AI evaluation of the game fails, the response will just be a game completion message, which also informs the client that the AI evaluation was unfortunately unsuccessful.

+In this case, the client can request an AI evaluation of the game (provide the `gameID`) to [the `/game/requestEvaluation` endpoint](#post-gamerequestevaluation).

 Required fields:
 - `content` - Content of the dialogue attempt.
 - `timeTaken` - Time taken to utter the dialogue attempt.
-- `debugSuccess` (TEMPORARY) - Boolean value to force the system to mark the dialogue attempt as successful.
+- `debugSuccess` (FOR DEBUG USE ONLY) - Boolean value to force the system to mark the dialogue attempt as successful.
 Default is `false`.

 Sample re-try success response:
 ```json